-Paula Fitzsimons, founder and managing director of Fitzsimons Consulting, said: “The peer support that the participants get from each other and from the Lead Entrepreneurs is invaluable.
+“The achievements of the participants in growing revenue, increasing jobs and beginning exporting during some of the darkest days of the pandemic are a credit to the peer support that they got from each other and from the Lead Entrepreneurs.
 The way the participants have pivoted, identified new opportunities, and changed to meet the needs of their market, shows great resilience and a true entrepreneurial spirit.
-The strength of the network, developed over the last 13 years, has proven to be a great resource in challenging times, as it is when the environment is more benign.”
+The strength of the network, developed over the last 13 years, has proven to be a great resource in the most challenging times, as it is when the environment is more benign.”